App Store Differences: Why Using the Same Data for the App Store and Google Play Is Bad for Your ASO

 The only difference is the Featured Graphics in Google Play (in the Russian translation of the console — Description picture).
 This banner is visible to the user if a promo video is used on the application page and during featuring.

 A feature graphic is a freeze-frame for all videos and, provided that the user has auto-play disabled, it will be displayed in the app store.
-This is important to keep in mind, as a freeze-frame selected directly from YouTube will not be the cover of your video.
+The feature graphic is important to keep in mind, as a freeze-frame selected directly from YouTube will not be the cover of your video.

 Read more about the content features of store requirements for videos in the paragraph “Difference 5: Visual content”.